IshanaRaina/sql-labs/plsql/section-6.md

 ## Exercises :computer:

-This exercise entails creating a trigger for the purpose of auditing salary changes.
+This exercise entails creating a trigger in the **Human Resources** for the purpose of auditing salary changes.

 1. Create a table to store the audit data - we are interested in who made the change, when they made the change, old salary, new salary and employee ID of the person whose salary was changed.
 2. Next, create a trigger that fires whenever an employee's salary gets updated.